-- 2.2.1.1 A designated individual supervises the management of medical equipment and supplies in the practice. - 2.2.1.2 There is an inventory of the medical equipment and supplies available at the practice. - 2.2.1.3 Policies and procedures guide the management of medical equipment and supplies. - 2.2.1.4 The supply of medical equipment and supplies is adequate to meet the needs of the practice.

-- 2.2.1.5 Records are kept of the checking and of medical equipment. - 2.2.1.6 There is a documented procedure known to the personnel for reporting defects in medical equipment.
+- 2.2.1.1 A designated individual supervises the management of medical equipment in the practice. - 2.2.1.2 There is an inventory medical equipment available at the practice which includes the name of item, manufacturer and serial number (or other identifier). - 2.2.1.3 Policies and procedures guide the management of medical equipment. - 2.2.1.4 The supply of medical equipment is adequate to meet the needs of the practice. - 2.2.1.5 Records are kept of the checking and maintenance of medical equipment. - 2.2.1.6 There is a documented procedure known to the personnel for reporting defects in medical equipment. - 2.2.1.7 The practice maintains a current inventory of all radiation based equipment which demonstrates that relevant equipment used is registered with the Radiation Protection Board and complies with specifications in the Radiation Protection Act 2006.